AndresMpa/babylon/webpackCourse/note.md

 Webpack come with different development modes: "production", "development", etc...
 Also wthere are flags like watch made for help devs to see whats going on

+## Deploy

+The final propouse of using webpack is manage the creation of an application, using netlify we can see this process